gioblu/PJON/documentation/routing.md

 #### DynamicRouter
 [Dynamic router](/examples/ARDUINO/Network/SoftwareBitBang/Router/DynamicRouter) is a router that also populates a routing table of remote (not directly attached) buses observing traffic.

-Additional features can be added to the above classes by the classes `PJONVirtualBusRouter` and `PJONInteractiveRouter`:

 #### Virtual bus
 [Virtual bus](/examples/ARDUINO/Local/SoftwareBitBang/Tunneler) is a bus where multiple buses using potentially different media or strategies, connected through a router, have the same bus id (including the local bus case), and where the location of each device is automatically registered observing traffic.